Frequently Asked Questions

 FAQ at SNAP

 Academy Track is for students who are more serious about dance, wish to advance through the program quicker, and wish to take higher levels of dance.
 Academy Track starts at Intermediate Ballet 1 and Jazz 3.
 All Academy students MUST take 2 ballet/week to continue in an Academy class.
 WE DO NOT MAKE EXCEPTIONS TO THIS RULE.
-This is due to the athletic nature of the dance classes; it is for safety reasons.
+This is due to the athletic nature of the dance classes.
 Students with poor attendance will not be permitted to continue in Academy classes.
 Academy students receive progress reports in December and June, to track their progress.

 We automatically pre-register everyone for the Winter session.
 You must tell us by December 15th if you need to make a change.

 You must sign a waiver prior to taking a class, but you can absolutely try a class for free.
 There may or may not be availability in the class you try, though.

 Our dance company is designed for kids who love to dance and wish to perform, compete, make lifelong dance friends, and participate in leadership and character- building activities.
 Each level has minimum class requirements, weekend rehearsals, and many more performance opportunities.
 Auditions are usually held in early June, the Wednesday after the recital.
 If interested in auditioning, please consider that ballet is an essential part of our program, and your child must be taking ballet prior to auditioning.